How One Alaskan Built A Remote Quonset Cabin Kit

-SteelMaster customer Rod E.’s Quonset hut cabin is the perfect place to get some rest and relaxation in the Alaskan wilderness.
+SteelMaster customer Rod E.’s Quonset hut cabin is the perfect place to get some relaxation and recreation in the middle of the Alaskan wilderness for the very reason it was difficult to construct: it was in the middle of the Alaskan wilderness.

-Located about 24 miles from his home, the 20’ x 24’ A-Model cabin is so remote that the only way to get there is by boat or snow machine.
+Located about 24 miles from his rural home, the 20’ x 24’ A-Model Quonset hut cabin is so remote that the only way to get there is by boat or snow machine.
+So everything needed for the building has to be able to fit in a boat or be dragged by a snow machine to the build site.

 “We finished the inside really nicely, so that’s our winter and summer retreat,” Rod said.
 “We go there about every weekend.”